junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 He pushes the sick feeling down, for now.
 The Leviathans are still here.

 "It doesn't matter."
-Dean straightens the face, raising the blade.
+Dean straightens his face, raising the blade.
 The body closest to him still radiates heat in this cold bleak place, a familiar source of comfort.

 Dean pulls the corner of his lips into a ghost of a smile.
 "Whatever he is, you are still gonna die.
 All of you."

 The wave of attacks slams into them without warning.
-The lead Leviathan is fierce and enormous, when it opens its mouth, there are layers upon layers of teeth, all long and sharp like blades, a cave of teeth.
+The lead Leviathan is fierce and enormous -- when it opens its mouth, there are layers upon layers of teeth, all long and sharp like blades, a cave of teeth.

 Dean swings his bone blade at it, it doesn't dodge, and the blade does little.
-Black liquid leaking out at the contact, the blade sinking into a body that is definitely not flesh and blood.
+Black liquid leaks out at the contact, the blade sinks into a body that is definitely not flesh and blood.
 He gets thrown out of the way, his head knocking onto a rock in the ground, falling unconscious.

 The last thing he hears before the black curtain draws in front of his eyes is Cas's pained yell that sounds nothing other than his own name.

-Then the blinding light of a grace explosion and the darkness fall on him in the same time.
+Then the blinding light of a grace explosion and the darkness fall on him at the same time.

 <br>